MicrosoftDocs/mixed-reality/mixed-reality-docs/new-microsoft-edge.md

 >Disabling virtual monitor pre-allocation may result in your headset display briefly freezing when you launch a Win32 application (such as Steam, the new Microsoft Edge, or Google Chrome) in Windows Mixed Reality.

 To disable virtual monitor pre-allocation:
-1. Launch Registry Editor
+1. Check **Windows Update** for the 2020-07 Cumulative Update for Windows 10 Version 2004 and install the update when available.
+2. Launch **Registry Editor**.
-2. Navigate to HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Holographic\PreallocateVirtualMonitors
+3. Navigate to HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Holographic\PreallocateVirtualMonitors
-3. Change the DWORD value from 1 (its default value) to 0 (zero)
+4. Change the DWORD value from 1 (its default value) to 0 (zero)
     * TRUE - 1
     * FALSE - 0